 GTK[N] represents the GTK with its key identifier.

-SMKID represents the SMKID key identifier used during STK generation.

-Lifetime represents the expiration timeout used for exchanging SMK expiration value.

 NOTE—While the MIC calculation is the same in each direction, the Key Ack bit is different in each direction.
 It is set in EAPOL-Key frames from the Authenticator and 0 in EAPOL-Key frames from the Supplicant.
 4-way handshake requests from the Supplicant have the Request bit equal to 1.
 The Authenticator and Supplicant need to check these bits to stop reflection attacks.
 It is important that message 1 contents not be used to update state, in particular the keys in use, until the data are validated with message 3.

 4-way handshake message 1